knobs-dials/unicode-tool/README.md

 ## Current plan:

-I'm still in the "making a prototype to figuring out what parts it needs" phase
+I'm mostly still in the "making a prototype to figuring out what parts it needs" phase, though an update breaking the previous version has accelerated things a bit.

 Next steps:
 - figure out CJK again